Department of Defense Press Briefing by Col. Dorrian via teleconferenc

 E-MAIL

-CAPTAIN JEFF DAVIS: Good morning, ladies and gentlemen.
-We're pleased to be joined today live from Baghdad by Colonel John Dorrian, our spokesperson for Operation Inherent Resolve.

-And J.D., if we can just make sure we can hear you and you can hear us.
+J.D., I just want to make sure you can hear us and we can hear you.

 COLONEL JOHN DORRIAN: I've got you loud and clear, Jeff.